json-schema-org/website/pages/blog/posts/analysis-of-json-schema-defects.md

 unknown keywords are silently ignored for ensuring *upward* compatibility.
-As a result, mistyping, misnaming, misspelling or misplacing a keyword simply results in the keyword being silently ignored, and these unintentional errors tend to stay in schemas without being ever detected.
+As a result, mistyping, misnaming, misspelling or misplacing a keyword simply results in the keyword being silently ignored, and these unintentional errors tend to stay in schemas without being ever detected as they are _legal_.

 In the worst case, schemas may not be satisfiable at all.
+Consider this schema extract (line 48037 of
+[Ansible 2.5](https://github.com/miniHive/schemastore-analysis/blob/master/JSON/Ansible_2.5.json)),
-Consider for instance this schema extract (line 48037 of [Ansible 2.5](https://github.com/miniHive/schemastore-analysis/blob/master/JSON/Ansible_2.5.json)), where both allowed values are integers, which mean that it will always fail when checking that they are also strings:
+where both allowed values are integers, which mean that it will always fail when checking that they are _also_ strings:

 ```json
 {